Souvlaki (album): Recording

 While touring Europe in early 1992, Slowdive began tentative work on Souvlaki, writing and recording multiple takes of around 40 potential songs.
-According to the band's chief songwriter Neil Halstead, these early songs were influenced by Joy Division and the David Bowie studio albums Low (1977) and Lodger (1979).
-Alan McGee, the head of Slowdive's label Creation Records, was unimpressed by the band's material and rejected it, though he later decided to give Slowdive full creative control over the album.
+According to the band's chief songwriter Neil Halstead, these early songs were influenced by Joy Division and David Bowie's Berlin Trilogy.
+Alan McGee, the head of Slowdive's label Creation Records, was unimpressed by this material and rejected it, though he later decided to give Slowdive full creative control over the album.

 After returning to the United Kingdom following a May 1992 tour of the United States, Slowdive contacted Brian Eno, of whom Halstead was a "big" fan, and requested that he produce Souvlaki.
-While Eno declined, he did agree to spend a few days recording with Slowdive, and out of these sessions came the tracks "Sing" and "Here She Comes".
-Following the sessions with Eno, Halstead began to take greater influence from ambient music in his songwriting; he has cited Aphex Twin, dub music, and early drum and bass as influences for the track "Souvlaki Space Station".
+While Eno declined, he did agree to spend a few days recording with the band, and out of these sessions came the tracks "Sing" and "Here She Comes".
+Following the sessions with Eno, Halstead began to take greater influence from ambient music in his songwriting; he has cited Aphex Twin, dub music, and early drum and bass as influences on the track "Souvlaki Space Station".

-Meanwhile, Halstead was in a fragile emotional state due to his recent breakup with Goswell.
-At the suggestion of Slowdive's manager, Halstead temporarily exited the recording sessions for Souvlaki in the summer of 1992 and travelled to Wales, where he stayed in a rented cottage for around two weeks.
+Halstead was in a fragile emotional state due to his recent breakup with Goswell.
+At the suggestion of Slowdive's manager, Halstead temporarily exited the recording sessions for Souvlaki in the summer of 1992 and stayed in a rented cottage in rural Wales for around two weeks.
 In Halstead's absence, only bassist Nick Chaplin and guitarist Christian Savill persisted in recording material, though Savill would later recall that he and Chaplin ended up merely recording several "joke songs".
 By the time he returned, Halstead had written a new batch of "stark and much more personal" songs, including "Dagger", which would make the final album.
-He has said that the lyrics he penned during this period were informed by both his solitary living conditions in Wales and his feelings about the end of his relationship with Goswell.
+He has said that the lyrics he penned during this period were informed by both his solitude in Wales and his feelings about the end of his relationship with Goswell.

 Souvlaki was mixed by Ed Buller, who had previously worked with Suede and Spiritualized.